ledovsky/kaggle-allstate-solution/readme.md

 ## What you can find here

-* Feature extraction from public scripts
-* XGBoost
+* XGBoost gradient boosting
-* LightGBM
+* LightGBM gradient boosting
-* Keras
+* Keras neural networks
 * HyperOpt for parameter tuning
 * Stacking with linear model